 But how does that influence the European legal tech industry?
 Is this forced focus on data ethics making European legal tech providers more attractive for the risk-averse legal industry?
 Or is the strict focus on data governance slowing down the development of artificial intelligence to a degree where non-European legal tech companies have an advantage?

-That depends on what lawyers want.
+Legal tech in Europe depends on what lawyers want.

 Europe’s digital future